Practising what we preach in the learning and development industry is not as common as you might think.

-The same goes for the people in your business, you say L&D and they think, those damn people that make the horrible compliance elearning I have to do every 6 months.
+You say L&D and they think, those damn people that make the horrible compliance eLearning I have to do every 6 months!

 Although this was the norm, times have most certainly changed.

-Phones, tablets and the silent voice enabled assassin known as Alexa have changed the game and with this, the way people consume content.
+Phones, tablets and the silent voice-enabled assassin known as Alexa have changed the game and with this, the way people consume content.

-Let’s be frank, why is anyone going to come to your 3 day excel classroom course, when they can jump on Youtube or Microsoft’s free learning page to consume some very polished content?
+Let’s be frank, why is anyone going to come to your 3-day excel classroom course, when they can jump on YouTube or Microsoft’s free learning page to consume some very polished content?

-We need to be at the forefront of navigating our people through the changing world by providing the tools, resources and philosophies that will enable them to be setup for success in this world.
+We need to be at the forefront of navigating our people through the changing world by providing the tools, resources and philosophies that will enable them to be set up for success in this world.

 So what do we need in today’s world?